Rollo May: Influences and psychological background

 May was influenced by North American humanism and interested in reconciling existential psychology with other philosophies, especially Freud's.

 May considered Otto Rank (1884–1939) to be the most important precursor of existential therapy.
 Shortly before his death, May wrote the foreword to Robert Kramer's edited collection of Rank's American lectures.
 "I have long considered Otto Rank to be the great unacknowledged genius in Freud's circle", wrote May.

 May is often grouped with humanists, for example Abraham Maslow, who provided a good base for May's studies and theories as an existentialist.
 May delves further into the awareness of the serious dimensions of a human's life than Maslow did.

 Erich Fromm had many ideas with which May agreed relating to May's existential ideals.
 Fromm studied the ways people avoid anxiety by conforming to societal norms rather than doing what they please.
 Fromm also focused on self-expression and free will, on all of which May based many of his studies.

+May was Irvin D. Yalom's therapist.

-Stages of Development
+Stages of development

 Like Freud, May defined certain "stages" of development.
 These stages are not as strict as Freud's psychosexual stages, rather they signify a sequence of major issues in each individual's life: